5 Harry Potter-inspired places in Malaysia for Potterheads to visit now

 Platf9rm Coffee, Ipoh

-Visit Platf9rm Coffee for… the kind of cafe decor that makes you feel like you've wandered off Diagon Alley, even if just for an hour.
+Visit Platf9rm Coffee for… the kind of cafe decor that makes you feel like you’ve wandered straight into the Potterverse, even if just for an hour.

 Tucked away along Ipoh’s historic Concubine Lane, Platf9rm (sometimes called Platform 9 ½) has transformed an old heritage building into a charming wizarding hideout, complete with a themed courtyard.